decretist/Dissertation/Chapter2/chapter2.md

-judge-electors; he is suspended from communion; at last, after the court reconvened [*lit.* the court having been renewed], the accuser is found [to be] at fault in [bringing] the accusation; finally he proceeds to the assertion of his own case. (trans.
-PLE)

-> Here it is first asked whether [someone] permanently excommunicated (*in excommunicatione constitutus*) is able to accuse another?
-Second, whether anyone *quis* ?= *aliquis*) under 14 years is able to testify in a criminal case?
+judge-electors; he is suspended from communion; at last, after the court reconvened [*lit.* the court having been renewed], the accuser is found [to be] at fault in [bringing] the accusation; finally he proceeds to the assertion of his own case.
+Here it is first asked whether [someone] permanently excommunicated (*in excommunicatione constitutus*) is able to accuse another?
+Second, whether anyone (*quis*) under 14 years is able to testify in a criminal case?
 Third, whether someone prohibited from accusation is able to assume the role (*personam*) of testifying?
 Fourth, whether the same person is able to be [both] accuser and witness?
 Fifth, whether someone not appearing on the appointed day ought to be removed from communion.
-Sixth, if the person of the accuser was found culpable in the court of the bishops, whether he ought to be admitted to the assertion of his own case concerning other things?
+Sixth, if the person of the accuser was found culpable in the court of the bishops, whether he ought to be admitted to the assertion of his own case concerning other things? (trans.
+PLE)

 <!--